Quantum Wiki

 Quantum Tunneling

-Quantum tunneling describes a fascinating phenomenon in which a quantum –for example, an electron– can pass through a barrier even though it does not actually have enough energy to overcome it in the conventional way.
+Quantum tunneling describes a fascinating phenomenon in which a quantum particle, such as an electron, can pass through a barrier even though it does not have enough energy to overcome it in the conventional sense.

-This works because quantum particles behave not only like particles, but also like waves.
-This means that they have different probabilities of being in different places at the same time–even on the other side of a seemingly impenetrable barrier.
+This works because quantum particles behave not only as particles but also as waves.
+This means that they have different probabilities of being in different places at the same time, even on the other side of a seemingly impenetrable barrier–so the probability on the far side can be nonzero.

 Qubit

-A qubit is the smallest unit of information in a quantum computer – comparable to the bit in conventional computers.
-However, while a classical bit can only be 0 or 1, a qubit can assume both states simultaneously.
+A qubit is the smallest unit of information in a quantum computer–comparable to the bit in conventional computers.
+However, while a classical bit can only be 0 or 1, a qubit can be in a superposition of 0 and 1.
 This special behavior is called superposition.

 In a figurative sense, this can be imagined as follows: A classical light bulb is either off (0) or on (1).
-A qubit, on the other hand, would be like a light bulb that is both off and on at the same time – until it is measured.
+A qubit, on the other hand, would be like a light bulb that is not forced to be strictly off or on until it is measured.
 Only through measurement does the qubit assume one of the two states.
+(This is an analogy, not a literal “half-on” bulb.)

 Beat the Quantum Randomness